SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. write-me::

-* Again, supported by both reference and value types
+* Supported by both reference and value types
-* Distinguish is/has/can ...
+* First class type -- usable in variable declarations etc.
-* Can be used as a first-class type (ie in variable declaration)
+* Can provide a default implementation.

 Optionals
 ---------